Kenny2github/scratch-wiki-userscripts/README.md

 # scratch-wiki-welcome
-Welcome new users to the Scratch Wiki!
+A bunch of userscripts to make Scratch Wiki editing easier.